 Leachability Assessment for Petroleum Polluted Soil

 If the only contaminants in the polluted soil are petroleum-related constituents, as confirmed by analytical data, ADEC recommends, in lieu of fate and transport modeling, using the Toxicity Characteristic Leaching Procedure (TCLP) (SW-846 Method 1311) to evaluate leachability of those constituents (BTEX and PAHs).
 The TCLP is specifically designed to assess potential contaminant mobility in the highly acidic conditions found at most landfills.
-The potential impact to groundwater can be assessed by comparing TCLP results to the most stringent standard listed in 18 AAC 70.020(b), and Table I, Table II, Table III, and Table V (column A and column B) from the Water Quality Criteria Manual (collectively, the Alaska Water Quality Standards).
+The potential impact to groundwater can be assessed by comparing TCLP results to the most stringent standard listed in 18 AAC 70.020(b), and Table I, Table II, Table III, and Table V (column A and column B) from the Water Quality Criteria Manual (PDF 689K) (collectively, the Alaska Water Quality Standards).
 A work plan should be submitted to the ADEC Solid Waste Program for approval prior to sampling to avoid potential resampling.
 Please note that additional analyses may be required for soils contaminated with leaded gasoline.

 - 18 AAC 60.025 – Polluted Soil

 - 18 AAC 70 Water Quality Standards

 - Alaska Water Quality Criteria Manual for Toxic and Other Deleterious Organic and Inorganic Substances

 - 18 AAC 75 Oil and Other Hazardous Substances Pollution Control

 - ADEC Field Sampling Guidance, 2016

 - RCRA Waste Sampling Draft Technical Guidance (EPA530-D-02-002), 2002

 Radiological materials and waste are strictly regulated at both the state and federal level: